jnyfah/CuriousX/SyntaxAnalysis/README.md

 x = 5 + 2 * 3
 ```

-A parse tree for this expression would have the following structure:
+The parse tree for this expression would have the following structure:
 ```sh
                          =
                         / \